bernhardAxonIvy/doc/source/concepts/error-handling.rst

 Event or Error Start Event if their Error Code pattern matches the Error Code.

--  Errors are divided into technical errors (e.g. database connection problem) or business errors (e.g. approval declined).
+-  Errors are divided into technical errors (e.g., database connection problem) or business errors (e.g., approval declined).

 -  An error is defined by an Error Code.